Mirandornithes Sangster, 2005

 4 genera, 17 species HBW-1

 I've grouped melania and matsudairae together as they are sometimes considered conspecific.
 That pair is sister to the microsoma/tethys pair, and all join Halocyptena.
 I've also grouped two other possibly conspecific pairs, tristrami and markhami, and monorhis and leucorhoa.
-Homochroa might be close to the leucorhoa group.
+Sausner et al. (2016) found that homochroa is close to leucorhoa, and that hornbyi is basal in this group.
 All of these go in Cymochorea.
-It's not clear where hornbyi goes, and it is provisionally placed somewhere in Cymochorea too.

 That brings us to the basal group, the contentious Band-rumped (Madeiran) Storm-Petrel, Thalobata castro.
 Traditionally, it has been thought almost undifferentiated across the Atlantic and Pacific.
 Now we find that the genes reveal both substantial geographic and seasonal structure, enough that some recommend dividing it into a number of species (see Bolton (2007); Bolton et al., 2008; Friesen et al., 2007; Smith and Friesen, 2007; Smith et al., 2007).